 Cross-departmental communication is essential if the company would like its employees to learn from each other.
 Organising sessions or special meetings between different departments to communicate, collaborate and share insights are an effective way to achieve this.

 Transparency is more than just a company policy; it is an organisational mentality.
 Transparency is a crucial internal communication practice, which promotes trust, responsibility and open dialogue within any organisation.
 Clearly, not all information can be made available to everyone at all times.
-Nevertheless, maintaining some transparency about what directly affects an employee's efforts at work can have a huge effect on harmony and rapport within the organisation.
+Nevertheless, maintaining some transparency about what directly affects an employee’s effort at work can have a huge effect on harmony and rapport within the organisation.

 Regular and consistent communication is essential and the internal communication department should aim to keep messages simple, short and to the point.
 In short, the goal should always be to send the right information, to the right people, at the right time.

-Employees are valid contributors to the industry.
+Employees are valued contributors to the industry.
 All staff, regardless of rank, should be constantly updated with the latest industry news.
 By keeping employees involved in the bigger picture, they are reminded that their efforts are part of something bigger than their own area of work.
 This can be an excellent motivator.

 Consistent recognition and rewards for employees makes all staff members feel that their contributions are valued and appreciated which maximise overall organisational productivity and growth.